europeana/metis-kafka-streams-poc/readme.md

 in format:
 -<TOPOLOGY_THAT_NEEDS_THAT_PROPERTY>_<PROPERTY_NAME>

-In case your topology require any property (OAI, transformation, validation) then put those values in field _execution_parameters_ of table mentioned above.
+In case your topology require any property (OAI, transformation, validation, indexing) then put those values in field _execution_parameters_ of table mentioned above.

 Record data or url to harvest should be put as value of _field record_data_.